Ruff&Cut: Social responsibility

-Product
+Authentication

 All jewelry is made in America and all diamonds and gem stones are ethically sourced.
 Each piece is accompanied by a certificate of authentication which provides details on the style itself, as well as the diamond or diamonds contained in it.
 The rough diamonds are uncut and unpolished and many pieces are accompanied by cut and polished diamonds as well.